jamescherti/minimal-emacs.d/README.md

 *(More information about the features can be found here: [Features](#features))*

 Creating *minimal-emacs.d* `init.el` and `early-init.el` involved extensive research and testing to find the best parameters and optimizations for an Emacs init file.
 The concept behind *minimal-emacs.d* is to provide a clean, bloat-free, fast base.

-The **minimal-emacs.d** only enables features, providing a minimal base that is optimized.
+The **minimal-emacs.d** provides a minimal base that is optimized.
 From there, users are encouraged to consult this README.md to customize and extend the configuration based on their specific needs.
 (Read: [Never modify init.el and early-init.el.
 Modify these instead...](#never-modify-initel-and-early-initel-modify-these-instead))

 The author is using **[minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d)** as his `early-init.el` and `init.el`.
 He is using 146 packages ([Here are some of the packages the author is using](https://www.jamescherti.com/essential-emacs-packages/)) and his Emacs configuration starts in 0.22 seconds:
 ![](https://www.jamescherti.com/wp-content/uploads/minimal-emacs-startup-time.png)